lukaszdworako/PCRS_236_Parsons/pcrs/problems_proof_blanks/README.md

 ### Completed:

 - Instructor side problem creation divded into two different pages.
 Required making a new model for Feedback, a new form, and new endpoints to update feedback and create it.
 Took a lot more time than I expected
 - Added some functionality to the submissions.
 Student submissions are checked in the Submission model, and score sent back to the front end.
 This is not completely tested out yet -- as in, grading the solutions might be a bit flawed right not because I haven't completely tested it yet.
+Code requires a lot more error checking

 - Instructor problems rendered with latex (use $ $ in proof).
 This actually took a lot lesser time than I expected, just had to source mathjax.